Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps for large spatial fields

 Given this exponential decay as a function of the neighbor number $k$, the relevance will be essentially zero for sufficiently large $k$, and so we achieve sparsity by setting

 where the sparsity parameter $m=\max \{k: \exp(\theta_q k) \geq \varepsilon\}$ is determined by the data through the hyperparameter $\theta_q$.
-We use $\varepsilon = 0.01$ for our numerical examples.
-This assumption induces a sparse transport map, in that $f_i$ (and thus $\map_i$) depend on $\by_{1:i-1}$ only through the $m$ nearest neighbors $y_{c_i(1)},\ldots,y_{c_i(m)}$, where $\rho_i$ is isotropic as a function of the scaled inputs $y_{c_i(k)}/q_{i,c_i(k)}$.
-Sparsity in the transport map is equivalent to an assumption of ordered conditional independence \citep[cf.][]{Spantini2018}, which can be seen from the expression of the conditional distributions in \eqref{eq:map2norm}.
-Similar ordered-conditional-independence assumptions are also popular for fast approximations of Gaussian fields with parametric covariance functions \citep[e.g.,][]{Vecchia1988, Stein2004,Datta2016,Guinness2016a,Katzfuss2017a,Katzfuss2018,Katzfuss2020,Schafer2020}.
+We used $\varepsilon = 0.01$ for our numerical examples, which produced highly accurate inference and usually resulted in $m<10$.
+Assumption \eqref{eq:sparsity} induces a sparse transport map, in that $f_i$ (and thus $\map_i$) depend on $\by_{1:i-1}$ only through the $m$ nearest neighbors $y_{c_i(1)},\ldots,y_{c_i(m)}$, where $\rho_i$ is isotropic as a function of the scaled inputs $y_{c_i(k)}/q_{i,c_i(k)}$.
+Sparsity in the transport map is equivalent to an assumption of ordered conditional independence.
+Similar ordered-conditional-independence assumptions are also popular for Vecchia approximations of Gaussian fields with parametric covariance functions.

-Identifying the regression functions $f_i$ in $m$-dimensional space is further aided by the data concentrating on a lower-dimensional manifold due to the strong dependence between most $y_{c_i(k)}$ and $y_{c_i(l)}$ for small $k,l \leq m$ (e.g., see Figure \ref{fig:maternscatter}).
+Identifying the regression functions $f_i$ in $m$-dimensional space is further aided by the data approximately concentrating on a lower-dimensional manifold due to the strong dependence between most $y_{c_i(k)}$ and $y_{c_i(l)}$ for small $k,l \leq m$ (e.g., see Figure \ref{fig:maternscatter}).